-Investigate options for the provision of additional commercial/industrial land in Tumby Bay township.
+Investigate options for the provision of additional commercial/industrial/residential land in Tumby Bay township.

 Strategy - Represent the best interest of the community in considering major economic development.

-Continue to work closely with the proponents of both Port Spencer and Cape Hardy developments to ensure the interests of Council and community are represented throughout the processes.
+Continue to work closely with the proponents of major developments to ensure the interests of Council and community are represented throughout the processes.